 Featuring 200+ breweries, the annual Collaboration Fest will return as one of America’s most creative beer festivals.
 Including 100+ beer projects, the concept includes a Colorado-based brewery partnering with one or several others from anywhere around the world, bringing attendees plenty of eccentric combinations and flavors never experienced before.

 Great American Beer Festival

-As Colorado’s biggest beer festival, the Great American Beer Festival is a three-day festival that culminates Denver Beer Week (September 18 – 26, 2020).
-What began back in 1982 with only 22 participating breweries, GABF has grown into one of the biggest beer exhibitions in the country with 800 participating breweries and 4,000 beverages to sample.
+As Colorado’s biggest beer festival, the Great American Beer Festival is a three-day celebration that culminates in Denver Beer Week.
+What began back in 1982 with only 22 participating vendors, GABF has grown into the largest ticketed beer event in the country with 800 participating breweries and 4,000 beverages to sample.

-- Where: Colorado Convention Center
+- Location: Colorado Convention Center